hellosimplerick/invisible_playwright/README.md

 ## Why it's powerful

-**This is the actively maintained Firefox-based anti-detect browser in 2026.** Camoufox pioneered the source-level patched Firefox approach, but the project has been in a roughly year-long maintenance gap and its base Firefox version is now several majors behind.
-CloakBrowser does the same thing for Chromium and works well, but it still hits the Chromium reCAPTCHA ceiling (~0.3-0.5). `invisible_playwright` ships **Firefox 150** with weekly releases, source-level C++ patches end-to-end, and a measured **0.90 reCAPTCHA v3** score.
+**This is the actively maintained Firefox-based anti-detect browser in 2026.**

 **Most other anti-detect browsers patch Chromium at the JavaScript level** - they override `navigator`, `WebGLRenderingContext.getParameter`, canvas APIs, and so on via injected scripts.
 This has two fatal problems: